 Employee Stock Purchase Plan (ESPP) administrators can often find themselves scratching their heads: Why is my ESPP enrollment rate underachieving?
-In fact, according to a recent survey, the majority of respondents found that they had a lower than expected enrollment rate.

 Which is strange, right?
 ESPPs are a great benefit for employees as they help to build wealth and achieve personal goals, so there must be a reason for low uptake rates.

 There are so many ESPP benefits to employers – increased recruitment and retention, higher job satisfaction and motivation, and tax-efficient earnings.
 But let’s focus on the benefits to your staff here.

 To motivate your employees to participate in an ESPP, you first need to understand the key motivators for them.
 Based on a recent survey in 2021, growing wealth and saving for retirement are the key motivators for US shareholders to buy their company’s shares.